dblohm7/dblohm7.github.com/source/_posts/2017-04-07-asynchronous-plugin-initialization-requiem.markdown

 yet exist.

-In the case where the property does not yet exist on the WebIDL object, JavaScript then moves onto the first prototype, which would actually be the async surrogate.
-The async surrogate now synchronizes with the plugin.
-At this point the plugin is guaranteed to have finished its initialization.
+In the case where the property does not yet exist on the WebIDL object, JavaScript fails to retrieve an "own" property.
+It then moves on to the first prototype and attempts to resolve the property on that.
+As outlined above, this prototype would actually be the async surrogate.
+The async surrogate would then be in a situation where it must absolutely produce a definitive result, so this would trigger synchronization with the plugin.
+At this point the plugin would be guaranteed to have finished initializing.

 Now we have a problem: JS is already examining the NPAPI scriptable object, however the plugin has completed initializing and set its properties (including